Supply chain control towers: Providing end-to-end visibility

 - Automate exception flagging and handling

-As supply chain control towers have evolved, they’ve broken down functional silos to allow organizations to connect to their entire supply network – enabling greater supply chain visibility, collaboration, and optimization.
+As supply chain control towers have evolved, they’ve broken down functional silos to allow organisations to connect to their entire supply network – enabling greater supply chain visibility, collaboration, and optimisation.

 Benefits of a supply chain control tower